Area of Concern

 Akwesasne is part of 43 environmentally impacted areas of concern within the Great Lakes River basin.
 Officially called the St. Lawrence River Area of Concern at Massena/Akwesasne, our territory has impairments to fish, wildlife, plant and river uses.
 The Tribe works with local, state, and federal agencies to study and remove these impairments through management actions.
 The partnerships ensure Akwesasne has a say in what happens within our territory.

-Oversight at the ALCOA/Arconic, General Motors/RACER and former Reynolds Metals Superfund sites guarantees cleanup plans are followed and air and water monitoring is conducted to make sure no contaminants are leaking out threatening the environment or community members.
+Superfund oversight at the ALCOA/Arconic, General Motors/RACER and former Reynolds Metals sites guarantees cleanup plans are followed and air and water monitoring is conducted to make sure no contaminants are leaking out threatening the environment or community members.
 After the remediation activities are completed, long term monitoring will continue to make sure the cleanup was effective.